0xpr03/backuprs/README.md

 ```
 You can leave options blank which you don't want to use, except for `database`.

-### MySQL Dumbs
+### MySQL Backups

-For MySQL it is the same story as for Postgres: You need to have the database dumb binary installed and a path in your configuration.
+For MySQL it is the same story as for Postgres: You need to have the database dump binary installed and the path in your configuration.

-Instead of using user/pasword for login, you can only specify the database name, and mysql expectes a [.my.cnf](https://dev.mysql.com/doc/refman/8.0/en/option-files.html) in the backuprs home folder, which contains the login data
+Instead of using user/pasword for login, you can only specify the database name, and mysql expectes a [.my.cnf](https://dev.mysql.com/doc/refman/8.0/en/option-files.html) in the backuprs home folder, which contains the login data.

 ## Configuration

-Backups are run in the specified intervalls and time frame, the time frame has priority over the interval.
+Backups are run in specified intervalls and time frame, the time frame has priority over the interval.

 ### Pre and Post commands